 Another Kind Cafe offers clean-tasting, authentic dishes from Vietnam and Thailand, along with other SE Asian specialties.
 Their food is marked by a commitment to detail, smart sourcing, and balanced flavors.
 The restaurant design is an eclectic mix of industrial and retro -- evoking a Bangkok food stall (complete with house-made Thai iced tea!).

-HARVEST marries the bounty of the season with the atmosphere and creativity of Laguna Beach, inspired by the local flavors, ingredients and traditions of American and California Cuisine.
+HARVEST at The Ranch at Laguna Beach marries the bounty of the season with the atmosphere and creativity of Laguna Beach, inspired by the local flavors, ingredients and traditions of American and California Cuisine.
 HARVEST features outdoor patio seating with inspiring Aliso Canyon and golf course views.
 As an homage to the original homesteaders, handcrafted food and drink will be a focus throughout your dining experience with many ingredients grown on property and sourced thoughtfully.
 The menu will change seasonally and take advantage of the herbs, fruits and vegetables grown on site from our ¼ acre Harvest Garden.

 Reunion Kitchen + Drink, owned by Scott McIntosh, opened in October 2016 and offers hearty, all-American comfort food.

 Laurent Vrignaud's Moulin Bistro opened its doors in September 2016 with the mission of making guests feel as if they have been transported to France.
 For breakfast, request a made-to-order crepe or waffle.
 Lunch will introduce a hot dog utilizing pork sausage made in-house.
 At dinner, locals will covet the patio while sipping on French beer and wine.
 Your sweet tooth may also choose between a selection of ice cream crafted by Stephane Treand.
 It is located at 248 Forest Avenue.